What is a Real Estate Note

-Mortgage Note, real estate note, promissory note, or simply just a note.
+Mortgage Notes, real estate notes, promissory notes, or simply just a note.
 However you refer to them, they are an essential part of the real estate ecosystem.
-But what exactly is a mortgage note? and what terms should it contain? in this article we take a look at mortgage notes through the lens of an investor.
+But what exactly is a real estate note?
+How are they used?
+And what terms should they contain?
+Well… let’s go ahead and find out.

 - What is a Mortgage Note